Praveenamedam/Automation/ReadMe.txt.txt

 First Lines to commit in Git

-Second line for new branch
+Second line to commit in git